Homogeneous numerical semigroups: Semigroups with homogeneous Ap ery sets

 Note also that $(ab-a-b)+a=(a-1)b$ has order $a-1>2$ and so $G(H_{a,b})$ is not Cohen-Macaulay.
 Indeed $T(H_{a,b})=\{ab-a-b\}$. \end{ex}

 \begin{ex} Recall that $I_S$ is called \emph{generic} if it is generated by binomials with full support i.e. all variables belong to the support of these binomials (cf. \cite{PS}).
-Let $E$ be the generic minimal set of generators of $I_S$ and let $s\in\AP(S,n_i)$ with two expressions $s=\sum^d_{j=2}a_jn_j=\sum^d_{j=2}b_jn_j$.
+Assume that $I_S$ is generic and let $E$ be the set of minimal set of generators with full support.
+Let $s\in\AP(S,n_i)$ with two expressions $s=\sum_{j\neq i}a_jn_j=\sum_{j\neq i}b_jn_j$.
 Then $x^\a-x^\b\in I_S$ should be generated by elements of $E$.
 But all elements in $E$ have $x_i$ in their support, which is not possible.
 Hence the elements of $\AP(S,n_i)$ have unique expressions, in particular $\AP(S,n_i)$ is homogeneous. \end{ex}

-\begin{ex} Let $S$ be the numerical semigroup minimally generated by the generalized arithmetic sequence $n_0$, $n_i=hn_0+it$ where $t$ and $h$ are positive integers and $i=1,\ldots,d$.
-Since the generators are relatively prime, $\gcd(n_0,t)=1$.
-We know from \cite{S} or \cite[Proposition 2.2]{M} that
+\begin{ex} Let $S$ be the numerical semigroup minimally generated by the generalized arithmetic sequence $n_0$, $n_i=hn_0+it$ where $n_0$, $t$ and $h$ are given positive integers and $i=1,\ldots,d$.
+Since we assume that $S$ is a numerical semigroup, the minimal generators are relatively prime and, then, $\gcd(n_0,t)=1$.
+We know from \cite{S} (see also \cite{M}) that